Robert McKimson: Career

-In mid-1929, Robert was offered a job at Walt Disney Studio as an assistant animator to Dick Lundy, while Tom apprenticed under Norm Ferguson.
+In mid-1929, Robert was offered a job at Walt Disney Productions as an assistant animator to Dick Lundy, while Tom apprenticed under Norm Ferguson.
 According to Tom, Disney animators attending Otis Art Institute with him recommended him, while Robert said they were hired after an aunt from Denver met Disney at a party.
 According to Robert, the studio included less than 30 people, comprising nine animators, each with one assistant.
 After three months, the brothers received a raise from $18 to $25.
 Despite little extant evidence, Lundy corroborated that the McKimsons worked for Disney.

 In 1930, the brothers were offered a higher salary at an Altadena studio planned by Romer Grey, the oldest son of Western author Zane Grey.
 The Romer Grey Studio produced several cartoons, four featuring Binko the Bear Cub, developed by the McKimsons and bearing strong similarities to Mickey Mouse.
 Due to the Great Depression, Grey's studio was unable to close a distribution deal.
 No shorts were released, with only a handful completed (and only one known to survive).

 At the same time he began working for Grey, McKimson was hired by Hugh Harman and Rudolf Ising, first doing ink-and-paint duties for the first Looney Tunes, then becoming an in-betweener before becoming an animator by 1931, when the Romer Grey Studio shut down.
 At that time he had an accident that gave him a concussion.
 As a result, he was able to visualize better, thus increasing his production and animation.
-He was the head animator and go-to guy in the late 1930s at the studio, which overwhelmed him.
+Alongside Friz Freleng and Rollin Hamilton, McKimson returned to Leon Schlesinger Productions after Harman and Ising cut ties with Leon Schlesinger over budget disputes.
+He was the head animator and go-to guy in the late 1930s at the studio, being one of the most important figures in defining the animation of characters such as Bugs Bunny.
 Eventually he worked exclusively with Bob Clampett.
-He was offered a directorial position by Leon Schlesinger in 1938, but declined, allowing the position to go to animator Chuck Jones.
+He was offered a directorial position by Schlesinger in 1938, but declined, allowing the position to go to animator Chuck Jones.
 He eventually accepted his own directorial position in late 1944, when Frank Tashlin left Warner Bros. to direct live-action films.
+McKimson animated a cameo appearance by Bugs Bunny in Jasper Goes Hunting, a 1943 Puppetoon film produced by George Pal and released by rival studio Paramount Pictures, an unprecedented collaboration at the time given their distributors' rivalry.

 A still of a scene taken from the 1950 Hippety Hopper/Sylvester short Pop 'im Pop! animated by Bill Melendez.
 This cartoon also introduced Sylvester's son, Sylvester Junior.